Gavin McCann: International career

-Managing
+Coaching career

 In February 2008, McCann launched his own football academy in Lytham St Annes, the first one on the Fylde coast.
 The Milligan-McCann Academy is aimed at 8- to 12-year-olds and runs at King Edward VII and Queen Mary School.
 McCann teamed up with former Blackpool players, Jamie Milligan, who has been at Fleetwood Town since 2004 and John Hills who also signed for Fleetwood Town in August 2008, both of whom were born in Blackpool and grew up with McCann, to create the academy.
 In October 2008 the academy landed a major sponsorship deal with Northern Care, with coaching sessions continuing at King Edward VII & Queen Mary School each weekend as well as week-long summer courses.
 The academy has also received a grant to encourage children to play "park football".

+After retiring, McCann remained active at Bolton Wanderers in the backroom at youth level.

 In May 2012, he was appointed as Assistant Manager and first team coach at Hyde, alongside manager Scott McNiven.
+He left Hyde's management team in early 2015, and studied for his professional coaching badges and also worked for Wrea Green FC on a Sunday morning whilst also playing in a soccer sixes league back where he started at Lytham YMCA.